b33rcity/olmod_serverlist/README.md

 ## Setup

+You almost certainly must have Python 3.7 or newer installed.

 The script was made with `pipenv` in order to install the BeautifulSoup library.
 Making this into a proper package is on the to-do list, but in the meantime, do either:

-* Install BeautifulSoup with your distro's package manager
+* Install BeautifulSoup with your distro's package manager,
-* Install beautifulsoup4 with `pip`
+* install beautifulsoup4 with `pip`,
 * or install Pipenv, clone this repo, and run `pipenv install` inside the repo's directory.
 Highly recommend this option--pipenv is awesome.

+It's worth mentioning that, while Python 3 is cross-platform, at this early stage I've only tested on Linux.
+It "probably" works just fine on Windows or Mac. ... probably